-As someone who makes multiple trips to China each year to meet with my factories and to attend product sourcing events such as Canton Fair, I can tell you that pricing for products is really all over the place.
+As someone who makes multiple trips to China each year to meet with my factories and to attend product sourcing events such as Canton Fair, I will tell you that pricing for products can be all over the place.

-And I will tell you that if I wanted to sell these products that I can get better pricing just by attending these events, than ANY listing on AliExpress offers for the exact same product.
+I will also tell you that if I wanted to sell these products you find on Ali Express, that I can get better pricing SIMPLY by attending this one event.
+Better than ANY listing on AliExpress for the exact same product.

-Price negotiating is not only common, but it is expected.
+Price negotiating is not only common in Asia, but it is expected.

-But there is no negotiating on a dropship site.
+But there is no negotiating on a dropship site like AliExpress.
 So while you are getting your product for one price on AliExpress, know that someone like me who travels to China on a regular basis can get that same product at a much lower cost than you can.

 Want to race to the bottom with someone who has a price advantage?

-When you use AliExpress, you pay the price that is listed and you have NO control over what that price may be tomorrow.
+When you use AliExpress, you pay the price that is listed.
+And you have NO control over what that price might be tomorrow.

-So you’re really going to invest your time in a business where you have ZERO cost certainty on the products you’re selling?
+Do you really want to invest your time in a business where you have ZERO cost certainty on the products you’re selling?

-If it is, in fact, a “hot product”, the laws of supply and demand could make that manufacturer raise their process while you sleep to a point high enough to immediately put you out of the market.
+If it is, in fact, a “hot product”, the laws of supply and demand could make that manufacturer raise their prices overniught to a point expensive enough to immediately put you out of the market.

 That CAN happen and that WILL happen.
-Would anyone really want to build a business on a model where they have no say at all in regards to product pricing?
+Why would anyone build a business on a model where they have no say in regards to product pricing?

 Not someone with smart business sense, that is for sure.

 Makeup and beauty related products were a very hot item for the dropshipping industry last past holiday season.
-From Kylie Cosmetics to ColourPop.com, there are billions of dollars in sales of beauty products on Shopify sites right now.
+From Kylie Cosmetics to ColourPop, there are billions of dollars in sales of beauty products being made on Shopify sites every year.

-Because of this popularity, there were thousands of beauty related dropshipping sites that popped up in the past year, finding their products from AliExpress or Oberlo to quickly and inexpensively populate a storefront with many products to sell to their customers.
+Because of this popularity, there were thousands of beauty related dropshipping sites that popped up in the past couple of years, building a store with products from AliExpress or Oberlo and quickly and inexpensively populate a storefront to sell to their customers.

-Of course, it was big news when many of these beauty products that were shipped from China and intended for online customers but were instead caught in customs due to having lead and asbestos content that was 15x the legal levels.
+Maybe you read the news article about when many of these beauty products that were shipped from China and intended for online customers were instead caught in customs due to having lead and asbestos content that was 15x the legal levels.

 Let me repeat that so that it sinks in – the products contained lead and asbestos that were 15 TIMES THE LEGAL LEVELS.

-Many customers who purchased these products whose shipments weren’t caught actually suffered from eye infections and facial burns from the unsafe chemical contents included in these products.
+Many customers who purchased these products (whose shipments weren’t caught in customs) actually suffered from eye infections and facial burns from the unsafe chemical contents included in these products.

-Now let me ask you this… Do you think a customer cares where the product originated, or do you think they are going to remember – and potentially file litigation against – the retailer that sold them the unsafe product?
+Now let me ask you this… Do you think a customer cares if you were only dropshipping products, or do you think they are going to remember – and potentially file litigation against – the retailer that sold them the unsafe product in the first place?

 Dropshippers are at a disturbingly high risk – legal and otherwise – for selling products that are either counterfeit, unlicensed or contain dangerous materials.
 Most aren’t even aware of what they are doing.

-Considering most dropshippers never actually order any of the products they sell for themselves, they literally have no idea the quality of what they are selling – with their name attached.
+Considering most dropshippers never actually order any of the products to experience for themselves, they literally have no idea the quality of the products they are selling – with their name attached.

-With returns being very expensive / impossible, it is so very important for an eCommerce store owner to know EXACTLY what type of quality they are selling.
+With returns being very expensive / impossible to China, it is very important for an eCommerce store owner to know EXACTLY what type of quality they are putting out there.

 Right now, there is something called an ePacket which allows items to be shipped from China and Hong Kong to the United States and other countries at a very affordable price.